schmitch/ClassicRaidTracker/README.md

-# classic-raid-tracker
+# Classic Raid Tracker

-Keeps account of attendance and loot for raids, parties, battlegroups, arenas and now solo for questing.
-Adaption of https://legacy-wow.com/mop-addons/mizus-raid-tracker/
+Keeps account of attendance and loot for raids.
+Adaption of https://legacy-wow.com/mop-addons/mizus-raid-tracker/ to work with World of Warcraft Classic.
+For retail please use the original project.